 He can live outside just as happily as he can live inside the home.
 So long as he isnít chained up all day and so long as you still spend plenty of time with him outside every day.

 He has an innate desire to RUN!
 He was designed and bred to run!
 If you leave the front door open heíll be off down the street in a flash!
 Heíll run away and keep running because of the sheer fun of it.
 So he must be securely fenced in at all times and he canít be trusted off leash.
 Heís very agile and athletic and makes and excellent biking, jogging or hiking companion.

+If he had a job description it would be: escape artist.
 He is an excellent escape artist.
-Heís adept at find ways to escape the yard!
+Heís adept at finding ways to escape the yard!
 Whether it means climbing over or digging under a fence or squeezing through a tight hole, he will give it a shot!
 Often with success.
-If there is a way out, he will find it.
+If there's a way out, he will find it.
 Owners often find themselves cementing under fences or extending the height of their fence to keep their Huskies from escaping.
 A six foot fence is USUALLY enough to contain him.

 Heís a highly skilled, cunning and patient hunter with a very high prey drive.
 He canít be trusted with smaller animals.
 Huskies usually get along well with cats if raised with them.
 But even then, some have been known to kill a cat that theyíve lived with, in peace, for years, for no apparent reason.
 Any stray cat that decides to cross through the backyard will wind up dead.
 Rabbits, mice, rats, gerbils, hamsters and chickens are out of the questions; he will eat them for lunch!
 He may even consider small dogs to be fair game!